ncalteen/actions-docker-training/Exercises/99-Create-CD-Actions.md

   developer events will help you deliver faster and with less risk.

 The examples we have will help solve most of the use cases.

+# Split Jobs for Faster Workflows

+As you can see, some steps take much time, and others are fairly quick.
+As you progress though your knowledge of **GitHub Actions**, you should be able to split up jobs and steps, and set up advanced wait conditions to help speed up your pipelines.

+By doing so, you make sure you get reliable, and instant feedback from your build process.